puppetlabs/puppet-docs/source/puppet/4.2/reference/dirs_codedir.markdown

 ### Configuration

-Puppet's codedir can be specified on the command line with the `--codedir` option, but it can't be set via puppet.conf.
-(This is because it needs the `codedir` to even find the config file.)
-If `--codedir` isn't specified when a Puppet application is started, it will always use the default codedir location.
+The location of the codedir can be configured in puppet.conf with [the `codedir` setting][codedir], but note that Puppet Server doesn't use that setting; it has its own `jruby-puppet.master-code-dir` setting [in puppetserver.conf][puppetserver_conf].
+If you're using a non-default codedir, _you must change both settings._

 ### Note about Windows 2003